bmoussaud/buildpack-labels-operator/README.md

 3. Query the pods

-The following command return all the pods that match the labels
+The following command return all the pods that match one of the labels

 ````
 kubectl get pods -A -l tanzu-build-service/kpack.builder.instance=tbs-2 -o wide